smmsadrnezh/mrud_data_exporter/README.md

 TODO
 =========

-  * Implement monthly data extraction update
+  * Implement update monthly transactions for this month
-  * Implement logger
+  * Implementing a mechanism to generate logs on each run
-  * Fix fields format
+  * Fix data formats to be readable by MySQL
+  * Implement a mechanism for renewing session in robots settings
+  * Add mortgage field to the result table
-  * Implement connection to database
+  * Implement connection to MySQL and write the results in the specific Codeigniter's table
+  * Write queries and design charts from extracted data with semantic value